percona/everest-doc/docs/use/RestoreBackup.md

 1. In the <i class="uil uil-database"></i> **Databases** view, select the database you want to replicate.
 2. Click the <i class="uil uil-ellipsis-h"></i> Actions menu next to the backup you want to replicate from, then click **Restore from a backup**.
 The **Restore database** dialogue box opens.
-3. On the **Restore database** pop-up, select **From a Point-in-time (PITR)**.
+3. In the **Restore database** pop-up, select **From a Point-in-time (PITR)**.
 Click on the calendar icon, choose the specific time to which you would like to restore the database.

     ![!image](../images/restore_pitr.png)